Event Data in 30 Lines of Python

 Following this development, many units from the 1st, 4th, and 7th Divisions can now be relocated to more pressing fronts like the nearby Beit Jein pocket where a massive offensive is anticipated to begin soon.
 No event detected

-I did find one false positive, but I’d take this accuracy any day:
+It did return false positive, but I’d take that accuracy:

 The terrorist group began their offensive by launching two VBIEDs (Vehicle Borne Improvised Explosive Device) at the Syrian Arab Army's defenses, causing a massive explosion that killed a dozen soldiers in the process. event detected! actor: The terrorist group